nwisbeta/democlientdiagnosticreports/README.md

 **Get diagnostic test reports for the patient**

-The following code is used to retrieve the test reports for the patient.
+This code retrieves the test reports for the patient.
 We then iterate through the reports to add them to the list.

 ```
 Bundle results = client.Search<DiagnosticReport>(new string[]